Paciente8159/uCNC-modules/joystick_v2/README.md

 have to define a custom `float joystick_virtual_input(uint8_t index)` function where `index` is the input index.
 This function should return a `float` value in **<-1.0; 1.0>** range.

 It's also possible to create a custom `float joystick_transform_axis(float value)` function to customize your own response curve.
-This will only take effect if `JOYSTICK_LINEAR_RESPONSE` is set to true
+This will only take effect if `JOYSTICK_LINEAR_RESPONSE` is set to false

 ## Adding joystick_v2 to µCNC